grafana/k6-docs/src/data/markdown/docs/01 guides/04 Test Types/02 Load Testing.md

 ---
 title: "Load testing"
+head_title: 'What is Load Testing?
+How to create a Load Test in k6'
-excerpt: "Load testing is primarily concerned with assessing the current performance of your system in terms of concurrent users or requests per second."
+excerpt: "A Load Test is a type of Performance Test that is primarily concerned with assessing the performance of your system in terms of concurrent users or requests per second.
+Let’s see an example."
 ---

 Load Testing is primarily concerned with assessing the current performance of your system in terms